Minshew's 7 TDs lead No. 8 Washington St over Arizona 69-28

 Arizona was hurt by six penalties and three turnovers in the first half, helping Washington State put the game away early.

+"You can't put the ball on the ground six times," coach Kevin Sumlin said.
+"We had a pick early in the game and turnovers and fumbles against a team that scores them kind of points, it just can't happen."

-Washington State scored on its first possession, with James Williams rushing over from the 1.
+Washington State scored on its first possession, with Williams rushing over from the 1.

 On the next series, Tate was intercepted by Marcus Strong.
 Aided by two consecutive facemask penalties against the Wildcats, Washington State advanced to the 1-yard line.
 Max Borghi ran in for the touchdown.